When it comes to cyber risk, insurance is more important than ever with attacks and security breaches increasing in frequency and sophistication.

 **Any discount is only applicable to policies introduced via

-the partner, whether existing or new, but could not be applied to policies that
+the Institute of Directors, whether existing or new, but could not be applied to policies that

 are being managed by an alternative third party such as an insurance broker.

 Terms and conditions apply.
 For full terms and conditions see

 The Institute of Directors is an Introducer Appointed Representative of Hiscox Underwriting Limited, which is authorised and regulated by the Financial Conduct Authority.
 For UK businesses only.